ElWanderer/kOS_scripts/documentation/boot_KMShuttle.ks_readme.md

 ## Kerbin Moon Crew Shuttle boot script.

-The purpose of this boot script is to launch a craft into Low Kerbin Orbit, transfer to either Mun or Minmus and once there rendezvous with and dock with another craft.
+The purpose of this boot script is to automate crew transfers between Kerbin and space stations in orbit of Kerbin's moons.
+It will launch a craft into Low Kerbin Orbit, transfer to either Mun or Minmus and once there rendezvous with and dock with another craft.
 Once undocked, the craft will return to Kerbin, re-enter and land.
 The script has been written for Apollo-style craft i.e. a command module with a heat shield (I tend to set the ablator to about 50%), plus a service module consisting of fuel tanks and engines.

 Note - this script additionally requires a craft with RCS thrusters and a free docking port to function correctly.

+Note 2 - unlike the KMRescue.ks script, this has not been programmed to allow multiple rendezvous per mission.
+It cannot be used to transfer crew between two different space stations.
+Issue `#67` exists to improve this.

 ### Script Parameters